danilyanedo7/biocomp/README.md

 # 🧬 biocomp

+Bismillah, I dedicated this tutorial for my parents.
+Hopefully this tutorial can be useful and can be sadaqah jariyah for my parents.

 ## About

 biocomp is a repository for my bioinformatics and computational biology learning journey.
 This repository includes scripts and data primarily focused on computational biology, covering a wide range of topics such as: